saeedmhz/Mechanical-MNIST-fashion/README.md

 ## 1) the code to generate the dataset

+This code is idential to the Mechanical MNIST simulation code with two exceptions:
+* the input pattern bitmap is from the Fashion MNIST dataset
+* the maximum Young's modulus is 25 units in this code (it is 100 in the original Mechanical MNIST dataset)

 ##
 Note -- the original Fashion MNIST dataset is available here: https://github.com/zalandoresearch/fashion-mnist